First -Year Guide

-The First-Year Guide is an upper-class mentor assigned to assist first year students with transition to college during the first eight weeks of school.
-First Year Guides serve as a role model, resource, and university ambassador within the Housing and Residence Life support network.
+The First-Year Guide is an upper-class mentor assigned to assist first-year students with transition to college during the first eight weeks of school.
+First-Year Guides serve as a role model, resource, and university ambassador within the Housing and Residence Life support network.
 Individual attention is given regarding academic success, campus involvement, community building, living with a roommate, etc. First-Year Guides maintain a high level of communication and interaction with students in the residence halls and at campus activities.
-The skills learned in this position include:
+This position includes:

-- Learn about the needs of first-year students and how important addressing those needs is to a student's successful transition to college life.
+- Learning about the needs of first-year students and how important addressing those needs is to a student's successful transition to college life.

-- Learn the importance of creating social networks and working together
+- Learning the importance of creating social networks and working together

 as a team.

-- Develop the skills to empower others through involvement.
+- Developing the skills to empower others through involvement.

-- Learn to bring people together in a community that recognizes
+- Learning to bring people together in a community that recognizes

 individual differences and talents.

-- Gain knowledge of university and community resources.
+- Gaining knowledge of university and community resources.

-- Develop an understanding of the responsibilities associated with a job
+- Developing an understanding of the responsibilities associated with a job

-- Gain experience working with a diverse student population.
+- Gaining experience working with a diverse student population.

-- Develop and enhance interpersonal and communication skills.
+- Developing and enhance interpersonal and communication skills.

-- Develop specialized skills necessary to provide quality customer
+- Developing specialized skills necessary to provide quality customer

 Why become a First-Year Guide?